draiimon/gnslgbot/README.md

 - To avoid spam, TTS messages are limited to 200 characters
 - The bot can read messages in multiple languages (Tagalog, English, Chinese, Japanese, Korean)
 - The PostgreSQL database stores audio data for the replay function, conversation history, and economy data

+### Nickname Formatting System

+The bot includes an automatic nickname formatting system that:
+- Converts members' names to a bold Unicode font format
+- Adds role-specific emojis to nicknames based on the member's highest role
+- Automatically updates nicknames when roles change
+- Continuously scans and updates all nicknames every 10 seconds
+- Handles special permissions for server owners and high-role users
+- Can be enabled server-wide with the `g!setupnn` command (admin only)

 ## License